certifaction/hinsign-cli/README.md

    </td>
    <td>string
    </td>
-   <td>The Id of the e-prescription’s event to be canceled
+   <td>The Id of the E-Prescription’s event to be canceled
    </td>
   </tr>
 </table>